adibaulia/adibaulia/README.md

 ### Hi there! 👋

-- 🔭 I’m currently working on Diacon Technologies as Backend Developer
+- 🔭 I’m currently working on Global Loyalty Indonesia (part of Alfa Group) as Mobile API (Backend) Developer developing Alfagift Application
-- 🌱 I’m currently learning Go language and software architecture
+- 🌱 I’m currently learning Go, Java language and software architecture
 - 🤔 I’m looking for help with all of you to increase our skills together
 - 📫 How to reach me (Feel free to slide in to my DM ya 😄 ):
   - email: adibaulia@gmail.com